Abarim Publications' online Biblical Hebrew Dictionary

 The famous command to "honor your father and your mother" (Exodus 20:12, Deuteronomy 5:16) uses this verb כבד (kabed), which demonstrates additionally that our verb doesn't simply mean 'to glorify' but rather 'to pay attention to'; to hold folks in either high or low esteem.
 Someone with the sad misfortune of having bad parents isn't told to glorify them anyway, but all of us are told to heed our parents irrespective of their qualities.
 Some of life's most valuable lessons can be learned from watching one's parents either succeed or mess up.

 Also quite important is the vapid insistence of most translations to 'glorify' the Lord, which may seem noble and pious but which really means nothing at all.
 The Living God is not like the pagan deities and is not in any way flattered by people howling praises into space (1 Kings 18:26-29) but much rather wants His creatures to calmly pay attention to His words and deeds, and live their lives in the continuous understanding that the world runs on Living Rules that can be learned, understood and greatly benefitted from (1 Kings 18:36-37).
+(For a closer look at the concept of glory, see our article on the Greek equivalent δοξα, doxa.)

 The WHAT of the Lord?